 Ideal candidates for brachioplasty are healthy individuals with realistic expectations for improving their underarm skin laxity.
 Those with minor excess skin amounts can opt for a mini brachioplasty.
 Those with moderate to extreme excess skin amounts should choose a full brachioplasty where the surgical incision runs the full length of the underarm.

 Brachioplasty is generally performed in an outpatient hospital setting or surgical office suite under general anesthesia or intravenous sedation.
-The length of surgery is between one and two hours, and patients will remain at Dr. Kessler’s Newport Beach plastic surgery office during that time, and after.
+The length of surgery is between one and two hours.
 The incision length and technique will vary according to each patient’s needs.

 However, the incision is typically applied along the underarm, from just below the armpit to just above the elbow.
 If a limited incision line is preferable, then a minimal incision can be utilized while the underlying skin tissue is reshaped with internal sutures.
 Liposuction is commonly used when reducing underarm fat.